 Community Cafés are based on the World Café Conversations facilitation method in which participants engage in small group conversations about questions that matter to them.
 This helps to build relationships and understand different perspectives.

-On the first Friday of every month the PaCSIA team hosts a free Café Conversation at Blackstar Roastery in West End.
+Due to the COVID-19 pandemic restrictions in Queensland we have moved the Community Cafés online.
+You are welcome to join us via the video conferencing platform Zoom once a month for an hour of focused conversation and dialogue.
 The topics change every month and often revolve around understandings of community, change or difference.
-Café Conversations provide safe spaces to discuss political, environmental and social issues in constructive and creative ways.
+Community Cafés provide safe spaces to discuss political, environmental and social issues in constructive and creative ways.